Manhattanville Campus Expansion

 Community Benefits and Amenities

 On May 18, 2009, Columbia University President Lee Bollinger and the President of the West Harlem Local Development Corporation (WHLDC) signed the West Harlem Community Benefits Agreement (CBA) marking a unique partnership between the University and the residents in Manhattan’s Community District 9.
 The agreement, along with commitments made to the City and the State over the course of the formal approval processes for the Manhattanville expansion project, encompasses not only a financial commitment on the part of the University, but also a commitment of both “in-kind” resources and advice and guidance on a range of issues and programs.
-Two of such programs are administered by The Office of Government and Community Affairs:
+Two of these programs are administered by The Office of Government and Community Affairs:

 The Community Scholars Program at Columbia University is designed to offer independent, community-based scholars from Northern Manhattan access to a suite of Columbia University services and resources that allow them to work toward the completion of a particular project or to attain skill in a particular area.
 The program helps to foster and deepen ties between the University and the many independent members of the cultural and intellectual community surrounding it.
 To learn more about this program, please visit our Community Scholars page.